 Humility and Acceptance

 Gardening is not for people who lack patience.
 I used to be one of those, and still am in some respects.
-But, ever since I started gardening, I learned to stop rushing, taking everything in strides, and waiting for the plant to show me when it is ready to be picked.
+But, ever since I started gardening, I learned to stop rushing, to take everything in strides, and to wait for the plant to show me when it is ready to be picked.

 The truth is, some things simply cannot be rushed and if you try, the results are not pleasant.
 Pick a tomato too early, and it might taste ok after a few days in the house, but it will not have that same sweetness as when ripened on the vine.